FAQ

 With completion of our 2 skill EF SET (reading & listening) or our 4 skill EF SET (reading, listening, speaking, writing) you will receive a score for each skill and an official EF SET Certificate.
 You can add your personalized URL to your LinkedIn profile or include it on your CV.
 Our score scale, based on the CEFR, is internationally recognized - making it easy for you to share your results and prove your English learning achievements.

-We also offer a 15-minute English quiz which is a fast way for you to start with in getting an estimate of your English proficiency.
-The quiz does not deliver any certification.
+We also offer a 15-minute practice test which lets you familiarize yourself with the test platform.
+The practice test does not deliver any certification.

 The EF SET test suite also includes exams in other languages, but these are not currently offered to individual test takers via this site.
-They are only available to corporate clients of EF who are testing larger groups.
+They are only available to companies testing larger groups.

 The EF SET was created by EF Education First with a team of language testing experts.
 Our advisory team has extensive experience in large-scale, standardized language assessment, drawing from previous work on TOEFL, IELTS, and TOEIC for other organizations such as Educational Testing Service (ETS) and The College Board.